 I’ve never been shy about saying I think there are some Pi Day activities out there that are a total waste of your time.
 Heck, I’ve probably said that Pi Day, itself, is a total waste of time.
-If you’re honest with yourself about why you’re doing them, then you do you (no shame at all), but I knew that there had to be a better way to help students develop their love for math than just making paper chains.
+If you’re honest with yourself about why you’re doing them, then you do you (no shame at all), but I knew that there had to be a better way to help students develop their love for math than just having a party day.

 It might go without saying at this point, but Celebrating Pi Day in my classroom hasn’t always been at the top of my list, and at times, I’ve not even been a fan of it at all (please don’t revoke my math teacher card!).
 Most of the time it just seems like a party day that, ultimately, ends up being a waste of time that I could’ve really used as an extra instructional day.
 Here’s what I did to make Pi Day a totally fun, but also a super rich and rigorous educational experience for my students.